markwalsh-liverpool/markwalsh-liverpool.github.io/_posts/2014-11-25-Ninject Asp.Net WebApi 2 Integration.md

 {% endhighlight %}

 <div class="callout callout-warning">
-<strong>Attention!</strong> If there's a between way of doing this, please let me know in the comments below
+<strong>Attention!</strong> If there's a better way of doing this, please let me know in the comments below
 </div>